 Skills, processes, and watermarks are the "aims" of the curriculum to be cultivated in each learner.
 Hence, the content of the curriculum is curated as and when it is required to develop the desired Skills, processes, and watermarks which function together to help a learner self-evolve through continuous learning.

-The sessions will introduce participants to an experiential learning process whereby they will select the skills, processes, and watermarks that they want to cultivate and incorporate them into their personal Roadmap.
+The sessions on skills, processes, and watermarks will introduce participants to an experiential learning process whereby they will select the skills, processes, and watermarks that they want to cultivate and incorporate them into their personal Roadmap.
 Further, the participants will be introduced to the BB’s Learning Framework which is continuously evolving, guided by the needs of the individuals, the school, and the extended community.

 Backstories